 - The intended product (for example: website, book, digital full-text(s), article, book chapter, research guide, conference paper, etc.)

 - The name of the person or institution to whom the money will be paid

 - Affiliation of the librarian conducting the project

 - Contact information of the librarian conducting the project

 - A detailed budget

-Please note, if the award winner is not a member of the RUSA History Section, he or she must be a member by the time the award is presented.
+Please note, if the award winner is not a member of the RUSA History Section, he or she must be a member by the time the award is announced in March.

 - The value of the proposed research.
 All applicants should provide persuasive evidence that the proposed project has practical and/or scholarly value to the history librarianship community.
 The proposal should be as explicit as possible about the current state of knowledge of the subject, state the proposed objective(s), and tell what accomplishment of the project will achieve.